Trade Forex Trading

 Reward : Risk Chart - Funds Management Methods - Account Management - Funds Management Methods

-In the first illustration, you as a trader can make the observation that even if you only won 50 % of your trades in your trading account, you would still make a profit of $10,000.
+The first example shows that even if you only won 50% of your transactions in your trading account, you would still have a $10,000 profit.

 Percentage Risk Method - Account Management Methods

-Percentage risk based money management method says that there will be a certain percentage of your equity balance that is at risk per trade.
-To calculate the percent risk per each forex transaction, you need to know 2 things, the percentage risk that you've chosen and lot size of an open forex order so as to calculate where to put the stop loss order.
-Since the risk percent is known, we shall use it to calculate the position size of the trading order to be placed on the market, this is referred to as position size.
+The percentage risk-based money management method states that a certain percentage of your equity balance is at risk per trade.
+To calculate the percent risk for each forex transaction, you need to know two things: the percentage risk you've chosen and the lot size of an open forex order.
+With the known risk percent, you can determine the position size for the trading order in the market.

 Example